 The eggs of ticks looked like tiny little orange-reddish to brown-colored tiny globules.

-But you won’t find a real tick nest like you would expect from a bird’s nest or something.
-The ticks simply lay their eggs on the ground where tall grass grows or under leaves or similar places where there is a bit of shade and the nest is out of direct sunlight.
+But you will not find a proper nest like a bird would build.
+A tick nest just looks like a loose clutch of eggs.
+Because ticks simply lay their eggs on the ground where grass grows or under leaves or similar places where there is a bit of shade and the nest is out of direct sunlight.

 A tick nest looks like a cluster of reddish-brown tiny beads clumped together.